 In the studio

-The Beatles rehearsed the song four times, before recording a single take of the rhythm track, with McCartney on vocals and piano, Lennon and Harrison playing guitars and singing backing vocals, and Starr on drums.
+The Beatles rehearsed the song four times, before recording a single take of the rhythm track, with Paul McCartney on vocals and piano, John Lennon and George Harrison playing guitars and singing backing vocals, and Ringo Starr on drums.
 They then overdubbed more guitars and vocals.